UmbraDeorum/zsh-screensaver/README.md

 ### Screensaver Not Activating
 1. Verify `SCREENSAVER_ENABLED=true`.
 2. Check that hooks are properly loaded in zsh.

-### Flickering with GIFs
-1. The script automatically reduces dimensions to prevent terminal flicker.
-2. Uses conservative sizing for stable playback.

 ## License
 Free to use and modify.
 Feel free to contribute improvements!